molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If a NaN slips into your logic, it is carried through the rest of the program until the user sees a “NaN” appearing in the interface.
 It is hard to find the cause of a NaN since the place where it appears can be far from the place that caused it.
 Typically, the cause of a NaN is an implicit type conversion.
 My advice is to raise the alarm as soon as you see a NaN.

 You need to decide how to implement assertions.
-If you throw an exception, like the example above, make sure to catch it in a global error handler and [report it to an error logging service](#error-logging).
+If you throw an exception, like in the example above, make sure to catch it in a global error handler and [report it to an error logging service](#error-logging).
 If you follow [Postel’s Law](#postels-law) instead, at least output a warning on the console and report the error.

 If the user’s task is affected, you should show a useful error message that something went wrong and that the incident has been reported.
 Also suggest workarounds, if applicable.

 ### Feature detection

 <dfn>Feature detection</dfn> is a fundamental technique in an ever-changing web.
-As web authors, we would like to use the newest browser features both to provide a rich experience to the users and to make our life easier.
+As web authors, we want to use the newest browser features to provide a rich experience to the users and to make our life easier.

 Feature detection first checks whether a browser supports a certain web technology, then uses the technology safely.
 In the context of JavaScript, most feature detections are object and value checks, as well as function calls.
-Before looking at them in detail in the next chapter, let’s learn about the basics of feature detection.
+Before looking at them in detail in the next chapter, let us learn about the basics of feature detection.

 When writing client-side JavaScript, you need to define a baseline of requirements.
-You need to take some basic features for granted, like ECMAScript 3 support and W3C DOM Level 2 support.
+You need to take some basic features for granted, like ECMAScript 3 and W3C DOM Level 2 support.
 If you use other JavaScript features, you should first learn about the browser support.

 **[Can I Use](https://caniuse.com/)** is an essential resource that documents browser support of web technologies.
 For example, according to Can I Use, the [Fetch API](https://caniuse.com/#feat=fetch) in available in the browsers of 77.81% of the users worldwide.
 Can I Use allows to import usage data for a certain country in order to see stats for the target market.